 - Placement inventories and tests help us to make sure you get started in the courses that are right for you.

-- By August 1, we need your placements for foreign language and math.
+- By August 1 we need your placement for math;

 - If you're considering a chemistry course or music theory/composition, you should also do the optional placements for those subjects.

 Placement tests are not graded and do not become part of your transcript.
 You and the college use these exams to help figure out where you should start your study in a variety of areas.

 Please try not to be anxious about placement tests.
 Cramming for them is not going to be useful, although it is a good idea to review subjects that you may not have looked at for three months.

 Click on the “Standardized and Placement Test Scores” link in the Transcripts and Grades section on The Hub to see your College Board AP, International Baccalaureate, SATII and/or Carleton Placement Exam scores that have been received by the Registrar’s Office.
 If some or all of your AP, IB or SATII scores are missing, please contact the appropriate national office and ask them to release your scores to Carleton.